 Around 820 entries arrived by email or by post, making it the UK’s largest-ever flag design contest.

 They came from schools across northeast Scotland, as well as individual designers around the world.

-‘Aberdeenshire has taken the crown by a fairly significant margin,’ said the FI’s Philip Tibbetts, March Pursuivant and Honorary Vexillologist to the Lyon Court.
+‘Aberdeenshire has taken the crown by a fairly significant margin,’ said Philip Tibbetts, our Communities Vexillologist and Honorary Vexillologist to Scotland’s Lyon Court.

 ‘Not just by one or two, by 100 or more.

 ‘It’s amazing that this has captured the imagination of so many people, and especially so many pupils across the county.’

 The P&J‘s judging panel – including Provost Judy Whyte, Deputy Lieutenant Miranda McHardy and Joseph Morrow, Lord Lyon King of Arms – eventually came up with a shortlist.